nextest-rs/nextest/site/src/book/threads-required.md

 * `"num-cpus"` — The number of logical CPUs on the system.
 * `"num-test-threads"` — The number of test threads nextest is currently running with.

-> NOTE: `threads-required` is not meant to ensure mutual exclusion across sets of tests.
-To do so, see [Test groups and mutual exclusion](test-groups.md).
+> NOTE: `threads-required` is not meant to ensure mutual exclusion across subsets of tests.
+See [Test groups and mutual exclusion](test-groups.md).

 ## Use cases